thdotnet/azure-docs.pt-br/articles/data-factory/connector-teradata.md

 > [!NOTE]
 >
-> Se você estivesse usando Teradata serviço vinculado capacitado pelo provedor de dados .NET para Teradata com a seguinte carga, ele ainda tem suporte como-está, enquanto são sugeridas para usar o novo no futuro.
+> A carga a seguir ainda tem suporte.
+No entanto, no futuro, você deve usar o novo.

 **Carga anterior:**